 Standard deduction.
 The standard deduction does not apply to any specific type of income.
-Therefore, the part of the standard deduction that is allocated to exempt Puerto Rican income cannot be claimed on your U.S. tax return.
+The part of the standard deduction that is due to exempt Puerto Rican income cannot be claimed on your U.S. tax return.
 The computation is the same as for itemized deductions that are not related to any specific type of income (discussed above).
 Your standard deduction amount (see line 34 of Form 1040) is multiplied by a fraction, the numerator of which is gross income subject to U.S. income tax, and the denominator of which is gross income from all sources (including exempt Puerto Rican income).

 This computation must be made before you can determine if you must file a U.S. tax return, because the minimum income level at which you must file a return is based, in part, on the standard deduction for your particular filing status.

 Example.
 James and Joan Brown, both under 65, are U.S. citizens and bona fide residents of Puerto Rico.
 They file a joint income tax return.
-During 1994, they received \$15,000 of income from Puerto Rican sources and \$7,000 of income from sources outside Puerto Rico.
+During 1995, they received \$15,000 of income from Puerto Rican sources and \$8,000 of income from sources outside Puerto Rico.
 They do not itemize their deductions.
-Their allowable standard deduction for 1994 is figured as follows:
+Their allowable standard deduction for 1995 is figured as follows:

-\$ 7,000 \$22,000 ×\$6,350 (standard deduction) = \$2,020
+$\frac{$8,000}{$22,000}$ × \$6,550 (standard deduction) = \$2,382

-The Browns are required to file a U.S. income tax return because their gross income (\$7,000) is more than their allowable standard deduction plus their exemptions (\$2,020 + \$4,900 = \$6,920).
+The Browns must file a U.S. income tax return because their gross income (\$8,000) is more than their allowable standard deduction plus their exemptions (\$2,382 + \$5,000 = \$7,382).

-The Browns should enter the allowable standard deduction amount as computed above (\$2,020) on line 34 of Form 1040 and they should write the following above it: "Standard deduction modified due to exempt income under section 933."
+The Browns should enter the allowable standard deduction amount as computed above (\$2,382) on line 34 of Form 1040 and they should write the following above it: "Standard deduction modified due to exempt income under section 933."

-Personal exemptions are allowed in full and need not be allocated.
+Personal exemptions are allowed in full and need not be divided.

 Foreign tax credit.
 If you are a U.S. citizen and are not a bona fide resident of Puerto Rico for the entire tax year (or not a bona fide resident for 2 years who changes your residence from Puerto Rico in a tax year), you must report on your U.S. tax return all of your Puerto Rican income as well as all other income from worldwide sources.
-If you are required to report Puerto Rican income on your U.S. tax return, you may claim a foreign tax credit, figured on Form 1116, for income taxes paid to Puerto Rico on that income.
+If you must report Puerto Rican income on your U.S. tax return, you may claim a foreign tax credit, figured on Form 1116, for income taxes paid to Puerto Rico on that income.
 You may not claim a foreign tax credit for taxes paid on exempt income from Puerto Rico.

-If you have income from Puerto Rican sources, such as U.S. Government wages, that is not excludable, and you have income from Puerto Rican sources that is excludable, you must figure the credit by reducing your foreign taxes paid or accrued by the taxes allocable to the exempt income.
+If you have income from Puerto Rican sources, such as U.S. Government wages, that is not excludable, and you have income from Puerto Rican sources that is excludable, you must figure the credit by reducing your foreign taxes paid or accrued by the taxes based on the exempt income.
 To find the amount of this reduction, use the following formula: